- Removing pubic hair is a personal preference.

 - Soak in the tub for at least 5 minutes to soften the skin and pubic hair before you shave.

-- Apply shaving cream or gel with aloe vera or another soothing agent (made for women) over all the areas you plan to shave.
+- Apply shaving cream or gel with aloe vera or another soothing (make sure it’s safe to be used near your vulva and never apply inside your vagina) over all the areas you plan to shave.
 Reapply as needed.

 - Use a new/sharp razor or “bikini” razor – DON’T use a dull blade.
 Try a razor with a built-in moisturizing strip.